AmeriCorps Grantees

 Daniel.toffoli@cityoforlando.net

-City of TampaMembers deliver conservation and natural resources services focused on education and service designed to improve lives of residents in Tampa, Florida.
-Members are responsible for improving parks or public land and providing individuals with increased knowledge of conservation practices.Environmental StewardshipHillsboroughWhit Remer
+City of TampaAmeriCorps Volunteers deliver conservation and natural resources services focused on education and service designed to improve lives of residents in Tampa, Florida.
+AmeriCorps Volunteers are responsible for improving public land and providing individuals with information on conservation practices.EnvironmentHillsboroughRebecca Young

 306 E Jackson St